northstowekarate/northstowekarate.github.io/posts/2025/04/23/index.md

 ---
 # Lesson Summary - 23rd Apr 2025

 A big thank you to Sensei Joe for teaching the class while I was away.
-Sensei Joe has provided me with some notes so I can summarise the lesson below.
+Sensei Joe has provided me with some notes so I can summarize the lesson below.

 ## Kihon